-Associate Director, Housing & Dining Services
+Associate Director, Residence Life and Housing

 Supervises, trains, and evaluates residence life staff, including the Assistant Director, Residence Hall Director, Complex Coordinator, and Graduate Hall Directors.
 Coordinates the selection of resident assistants.
 Evaluates the RA staff and programming to ensure applicability to the educational mission of the university and is responsible for effectively administering the programming budget.
 Responsible for creating and implementing a residence life programming model that fits both residence halls and apartment living.
 Supervises and coordinates all residence hall openings and closings.
 Resolves personal concerns, development issues, conflicts, and crises affecting resident students.
 Coordinates and promotes programs providing leadership development opportunities for students participating in student governance within the residence halls.
 Assists with supervision of student judicial process.
 Coordinator for summer camp housing.
 Other duties as assigned.

 Three to five years experience in residence life management; experience in educational and recreational programming.